sahilmcompro/broken-images-test/.github/ISSUE_TEMPLATE/new-development.md

 ---
 name: New development
-about: Issue template to describe any new code development
+about: Describes any new code development to be done
 title: "[Development title]"
 labels: ''
 assignees: ''

 ---

-# [Feature title - describe your development in less than 50 words]
+# [Developement title - describe your development in less than 50 words]

-[Describe your feature in detail.
+[Describe your development in detail.
 Also, mention the tentative release]

 ## Affected user pages